SERENDIPITY: Something lovely that one has not been looking for.

 Okay, back to the original story, and I’ll bet you know where this is going.

 To my utter surprise, the article in the paper, plus (I assume) a quick Google search, led our Mrs. McShane to my website and a lovely note was waiting for me in the comment section.
 Before too long we took our conversation to email and notes flew back and forth.
-How strange to interact as adults, sharing information and updates about our lives since the time we were teacher and pupil and I had gone off to high school, leaving that amazing choir behind.
+How strange to interact as adults, sharing information and updates about our lives since the time we were teacher and pupil.
 We talked of getting together for a real visit, but winter came and we put it off until spring, and then there was Covid.
 As the weather got nicer we continued to exchange occasional notes, and by August we realized that if we didn’t plan an outdoor visit soon, we’d be shut up indoors again.
 We picked a date.

 Early in September I drove to Toronto, right to a lovely area near the lake where she lives.
 “I’ll wear a white hat”, she said, and after I parked I looked around and there she was!
 The white hat was the give-away, but I think I would have needed only a moment longer to identify her without it.
 Without online pictures available, I think she would have had a much harder time finding me!

 We walked and talked, the conversation starting out a bit slowly.
 I mean, where do you begin when you first see someone in person after FIFTY years?
 Not surprisingly, it didn’t take long until we were well on our way to a really great visit.
 Sitting on a park bench, eating lunches we’d each packed for ourselves, the hours flew.
 We said goodbye knowing that Covid controlled future visits, but in spite of a long winter looming ahead, spring will come, and with it another long and wonderful outdoor conversation.